ioulian/frontend-workflow/README.md

 Use `yarn start` to start the webpack dev server, you can now start developing, the browser will be automatically reloaded on any code/asset change.
 You can add the HTML in `index.html`.

 For examples on how to use TS within this workflow, please read `TypScript usage examples`.

+You can start writing your CSS in `src/index.scss` and JS code in `src/project/Site.ts`.
+Alternatively, you can create your own entry points.

 #### TypeScript